 RHCSA Delete User Account

-If is necessary to delete a user from the system, just run:
+If it is necessary to delete a user from the system, just run:

 # userdel poplab